SeedlingsBabylab/pyclan/README.md

 # pyclan

-This is a library for working with CLAN (.cha) files
+This is a Python library for working with CHAT (.cha) files that are used by the CLAN audio annotation program.

+More info about CLAN [here](http://childes.psy.cmu.edu/clan/)

 ## usage examples: